hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 Equation (3.8) applies only to values of θ between 7.5 and 35 degrees.
 Noteworthy is the fact that above 50 degrees a sudden enlargement will be as good or better than a conical increaser.
-Values of (k) for conical diffusers as reported by Reference 11 of Section VI are shown in Section IIIB, Fig. IIIB-6.
+Values of (k) for conical diffusers as reported by Reference 11 of Section VI are shown in Section IIIB, Fig. 5.
 The values shown include the entrance mouthpiece which accounts in part for the increase over Gibson's values for conical increasers.
-Resistance coefficients for reducers, as reported by Russell are given in Section IIIB, Fig. IIIB-7.

 ### Friction Factor Diagrams